-Nothing else could be delicious than a glass of wine paired with a dessert.
+Nothing else could be delicious than a glass of wine paired with a dessert or pairing lobsters and wine.
 Combining sweet flavors, rich textures, and acidity could be the perfect end to a delightful meal.
 As a basic rule, you should choose a somewhat sweeter wine than the dessert you’re eating.
 Your wine will taste flat, bitter, and unpleasant if your dessert is significantly lighter or drier than your dessert.

 If your dessert wine is extremely sweet, but your dessert isn’t, the pairing will still be incomplete, with the wine likely providing the majority of the flavor rather than the dessert.
 It’s crucial to match sweetness levels in this case.

 Tannins Can Make the Meat Tastier

 Tannins in red wine can influence the texture of the wine in your mouth.
 We generally experience it as a drying sensation in the mouth rather than a distinct flavor.
 Tannins are found in the seeds, stems, and skin of grapes.
 Because the tannins in the wine bind to the proteins in the meat instead of the proteins in your saliva, red wine seems to be softer in the mouth.

 At the End